MRP ₹55

 Breast Feeding

 It is unknown whether Elvo-D Tablet 10's is excreted in human milk.
-It is given to breastfeeding mothers only if the doctor thinks benefits are greater than risks.
+It is given to breastfeeding mothers only if the doctor believes the benefits outweigh the risks.

 Driving